Ko te manu e kai ana i te miro, nōna te ngahere

 He tūranga e wātea ana i te Rangahau Mātauranga o Aotearoa.
 Mēnā e ngākaunui ana koe ki ngā mahi rangahau, tēnā, tirohia ngā kōrero e whai ake nei.

-- a sound knowledge of the Treaty of Waitangi and what it means and how it applies to an education context
+- with a sound knowledge of Te Tiriti of Waitangi and what it means and how it applies to our education context in Aotearoa

-- deep understanding/command of te reo and tikanga Māori, and mātauranga Māori
+- who have a deep understanding/command of te reo and tikanga Māori, and mātauranga Māori

-To apply for this permanent full time position, please forward a covering letter and detailed curriculum vitae.
-Your application should be addressed to Marie Sim, HR Advisor: firstname.lastname@example.org
+To apply, please forward a covering letter and detailed curriculum vitae.
+Your application should be addressed to Marie Sim, Kaitohu Pūmanawa Tangata - HR Advisor: firstname.lastname@example.org